Immersive Learning and the Metaverse

 Immersive learning provides learners with simulated environments and various scenarios of which they can interact and engage.
 There is a vast range of choices when carrying out immersive learning: VR (Virtual Reality), AR (Augmented Reality) and MR (Mixed Reality) which combined is XR (Extended Reality).
 The use of XR is an effective way for learners to develop their skills and knowledge.
 Furthermore, it provides learners with a hazard-free space where activities can be repeated and learning transfer can be measured through several data points.

 The Benefits of Immersive Learning

-Immersive learning can be beneficial for all age groups, in any stage of education, as it provides endless opportunities for learning.
+Immersive learning can be beneficial for all age groups, at any stage of education, as it provides endless opportunities for learning.
 By creating scenarios, educators can begin to close the disparity between learning theory and practical application.
-Engaging and stimulating environments eradicates monotony during learning interventions, creating an improved experience for learners.
+Engaging and stimulating environments eradicate monotony during learning interventions, creating an improved experience for learners.

 Below outlines some of the main benefits of using immersive learning:

 - Increased engagement & motivation as learning is brought to life